Cycrus/COGNA_Editor/Readme.md

 - N: The neuron tool.
 With left click you can place new neurons, with right click, you can remove them.
 - C: The connection tool.
 With left click on a neuron you can start a new connection.
 Then click on a neuron, an output node or on another connection to connect it with this entity.
 - I: The incode tool.
 With this you can include all other networks in the network folder of your current project.
 Only possible if another network exists, which enables a drop down list on the left side.
 You can connect the included network with your outer network if you defined input/output nodes in the inner network.
 - E: The exchange tool.
 With this you can place nodes.
 Subnet input/output are used with an ID.
 Interface input/output are UDP networking nodes which can be given an ip address to send to or receive from, a port, and a channel, which defines the position of a message coming in on the same port.
+Subnet nodes can only be given an ID and therefore be activated, if the parameters input_nodes/output_nodes in the network parameters are larger than 0.

 The top menu offers options to load/save a project/network and to import a network into another project.
 You can also in the Configuration tab edit multiple crucial parameters for the network, such as neuron types acting as templates for neurons, and neurotransmitters.